MicrosoftDocs/SupportArticles-docs/support/windows/win32/owner-window-activated-taskbar-buttons-created-both-windows.md

 1. - If you use a `System.Windows.Forms.Form` object to display a modal dialog with an owner window, set the Form object's `ShowInTaskbar` property value to `false` prior to calling the `ShowDialog` method.

-   - If you use a `System.Windows.Window` object to display a modal dialog with an owner window, set the Window object's `ShowInTaskbar` property to `false` prior to calling the `ShowDialog` method.
+   - If you use a `System.Windows.Window` object to display a modal dialog with an owner window, set the Window object's `ShowInTaskbar` property value to `false` prior to calling the `ShowDialog` method.

 1. Create a single taskbar button for windows in a window ownership group, which includes the top-level window and any owned windows.

-When users select the taskbar button, the system will activate the correct window in the ownership group.
+When the taskbar button is selected, the system will activate the correct window in the ownership group.

 ## More information